jsdocs-io/extractor/README.md

 Analyze the latest version of the `query-registry` package from the npm registry:

-> **Warning**: analyzing packages is a blocking operation that requires some time to finish!
+> **Warning**: analyzing packages is a blocking operation that requires some time (even seconds) to finish!
+Using a worker pool is recommended.

 ```typescript
 import { analyzeRegistryPackage } from '@jsdocs-io/extractor';